usd-wg/assets/test_assets/CompositionPuzzles/VariantSetAndLocal2/README.md

 ![livrps step 2](images/Slide68.PNG)

-There is a Local opinion in this LayerStack, in ball_defaults.usda.
-So that is composed as the strongest opinion on the prim speck stack and property spec stack.
+There is a Local opinion in this LayerStack, in `ball_defaults.usda`.
+So that is composed as the strongest opinion on the prim spec stack and property spec stack.

 Remember, LIVRPS operates on the entire LayerStack - a layer and its sublayers.
 So the Local opinion is still composed as the strongest opinion on the property.